 The bank offers 24/7 customer support, and the account is FDIC insured.
 You can opt for online statements or have them delivered by post.
 Other features, such as automatic deposits, make it easy to keep your savings plan on track when using this account.

 You can use the savings calculator available on the bank’s website to see how much money you can earn.
 The calculator even lets you include the optional initial deposit, how long you plan to save for, as well as any monthly and weekly contributions you might make to the account.
 This can help you plan your finances well in advance to achieve the results you’re after.

 4. Axos Bank: High Yield Savings

-Axos Bank’s high yield savings offers an APY of 0.61%, a rate that’s slightly higher than what most of the competition is offering.
+Axos Bank’s high yield savings offers a rate that’s slightly higher than what most of the competition is offering.

 This rate is applicable on all balance tiers, meaning you don’t need to have a specific balance amount to get the full rate.
 There is a minimum opening deposit requirement of $250 to open the account.